elfhosted/elfhosted.com/docs/how-to/migrate-datacenters.md

 ### elfhosted.cc

-Due to hardware constraints, in this environment, users get 25% of the (generous) CPU/RAM limits they'd get at elfhosted.com, but 200% of the bandwidth.
+Due to hardware differences, in this environment, users get 25% of RAM limits, and 50% of the CPU limits they'd get at elfhosted.com, but 200% of the bandwidth.
 To date, these limits have not impacted normal function of any of the apps of our power users / beta-testers.

 ## Process